maxhves/hvesser-lewis-consulting-site/README.md

 ### MHL personal website

 > [!NOTE]
-> Note: This site is currrently under development, so some features are slightly lacking as of now.
+> This site is currrently under development, so some features are slightly lacking as of now.

 Please feel free to go ahead and take a look at the site hosted at [hvesserlewis.com](https://www.hvesserlewis.com).